Argos (retailer): Origins and establishment, 1973–2014

-The company was founded by Richard Tompkins, who had previously established Green Shield Stamps in the United Kingdom.
-He came up with the idea that people could purchase goods from his "Green Shield Gift House" with cash rather than savings stamps.
-He rebranded the original Green Shield Stamps catalogue shops as Argos, beginning in July 1973, the first purpose-built shop opening on the A28 Sturry Road, Canterbury, in late 1973.
-Green Shield House was in Station Road, Edgware.
+The company was founded by Richard Tompkins, who had previously established Green Shield Stamps, a concept where people could purchase goods from his "Green Shield Gift House" with cash rather than savings stamps.
+Green Shield Stamps was rebranded as Argos, in July 1973, the first purpose-built shop opening on the A28 Sturry Road, Canterbury, in late 1973.

-Argos was launched with thousands of staff, taking £1 million during a week in November.
-Argos was purchased by BAT Industries in 1979 for £32 million.
-In 1980, Argos opened its Elizabeth Duke jewellery counter (named after a director's wife) and by 1982, was the United Kingdom's fourth-biggest jewellery retailer.
-The Elizabeth Duke brand was later phased out, with products sold as "Jewellery and Watches".

-The company was demerged from BAT Industries and listed on the London Stock Exchange in 1990.
+Argos achieved revenues of £1 million in a week, for the first time, in November 1975.
+Argos was purchased by BAT in 1979 for £32 million.
+That year the company had achieved turnover of over £100 million.
+The company was demerged from BAT and listed on the London Stock Exchange in 1990.

 Argos entered the Irish market in 1996.

-In April 1998, the company was acquired by GUS plc.
+In April 1998, the company was acquired by GUS plc for £1.9 billion, the result of a hostile takeover.
 A few months later, after a brief leadership stint under Stuart Rose, Terry Duddy became the new chief executive of Argos, serving in the role until 2014.
-In October 2006, it became part of Home Retail Group which was demerged from its parent company, GUS plc, with effect from 10 October 2006.

-In May 2002, Argos, along with rival retailer Littlewoods Index, was accused by the Office of Fair Trading of price fixing goods from toy manufacturer Hasbro.
-The decision reached in 2003 resulted in Argos being fined £17.28 million; however, an appeal in 2005 led to that being reduced to £15 million.
-Argos boss Terry Duddy gave evidence along with David Snow, Jonathan Ward, Alan Cowley, and Ian Thompson.
-Argos and the other companies appealed to the Court of Appeal, which dismissed the case and ruled in favour of the Office of Fair Trading in October 2006.
+In May 2002, Argos along with retailer Littlewoods Index, was accused by the Office of Fair Trading of price fixing goods from toy manufacturer Hasbro.
+In 2003 Argos were fined £17.28 million, reduced to £15 million after an appeal in 2005.
+The Court of Appeal dismissed a further appeal in October 2006.

-In July 2002, Argos sparked a political controversy in Scotland, when it dismissed several workers for refusing to work on Sundays.
-This action would have been illegal in the rest of the United Kingdom, as the Sunday Trading Act 1994 gave shopworkers in England and Wales the right to refuse Sunday work (unless they were employed to work solely on Sundays).
+In July 2002, Argos dismissed several workers in Scotland for refusing to work on Sundays.
+This action was illegal in the rest of the United Kingdom, due to the Sunday Trading Act 1994 which did not apply in Scotland.
+Argos later retracted its decision and ceased enforcing a Sunday working clause in Scottish employee contracts, and this led to the passing of the Sunday Working (Scotland) Act 2003.